How Espresso Fits

 ## Where to go next

-* For institutional readers evaluating which pattern fits: [What is the Espresso Network?](/network/learn/use-cases.md)
+* For institutional readers evaluating which pattern fits: [What is Espresso?](/network/learn/what-is-espresso.md) and [Use Cases](/network/learn/use-cases.md)

 * For chains and applications building a dedicated execution environment: [Configurable Execution Environments](/network/learn/rollup-architecture.md).